-One tablet a day, and I was limitless.
+“One tablet a day, and I was limitless.”

 You may remember this line by Bradley Cooper in the movie “Limitless.”
-In the movie he was taking some sort of magic pill that enhanced his cognitive abilities to achieve whatever he wanted.
+In the movie he was taking some sort of magic pill that improved his mental performance to achieve whatever he wanted.

 So, what are nootropics?
 In this article I am answering all the important questions about nootropics in the context of health and fitness:

 - What are nootropics?

 - Do nootropics work?
 What are the benefits?

 - What are the best nootropics?

 - The most important takeaways

 What Are Nootropics?